ASSE-MEC

-American Society of Safety Engineers – Middle East Chapter belongs to the American Society of Safety Professionals that was founded in 1911 and considered the world's oldest and largest professional safety organization.
-The organization has 33,000 members manage, supervise and consult on safety, health and environmental issues in industry, insurance, government and education.
+American Society of Safety Engineers – Middle East Chapter belongs to the American Society of Safety Professionals that was founded in 1911 and is considered the world's oldest and largest professional safety organization.
+The organization has 33,000 members who manage, supervise and consult on safety, health and environmental issues in industry, insurance, government and education.
 ASSE has 12 divisions and 148 chapters in the United States and abroad.